sodadata/docs/soda/quick-start-dev.md

 To trigger the GitHub Action job and initiate a Soda scan for data quality, create a new pull request in your repository.

 1. For the purposes of this exercise, create a new branch in your GitHub repo, then make a small change to an existing file and commit and push the change to the branch.
+2. Execute a <a href="https://docs.getdbt.com/reference/commands/run" target="_blank">dbt run</a>.
-2. Create a new pull request, then navigate to your GitHub account and review the PR you just created.
+3. Create a new pull request, then navigate to your GitHub account and review the PR you just created.
 Notice that the Soda scan action is queued and perhaps already running against your data to check for quality.
-3. When the job completes, you can see a new comment in the PR with a table of checks that indicate which checks have passed and failed.<br />
+4. When the job completes, you can see a new comment in the PR with a table of checks that indicate which checks have passed and failed.<br />
 ![gh-action-fail](/assets/images/gh-action-fail.png){:width="500px"}
-4. Access your Slack workspace, then navigate to the channel to which you directed Soda to send fail notifications in the **Notification Rule** you created.
+5. Access your Slack workspace, then navigate to the channel to which you directed Soda to send fail notifications in the **Notification Rule** you created.
 Notice the alert notification of the check that purposely failed during the Soda scan. <br />
 ![slack-alert](/assets/images/slack-alert.png){:width="500px"}
-5. Navigate to your Soda platform account, then click **Checks** to access the **Check Results** page.
+6. Navigate to your Soda platform account, then click **Checks** to access the **Check Results** page.
 The results from the scan that Soda performed during the GitHub Action job appear in the results table where you can click each line item to learn more about the results...  <br />
 ![gh-actions-check-results](/assets/images/gh-actions-check-results.png){:width="700px"}
 ...including, for some types of checks, samples of failed rows to help in your investigation of a data quality issue.
 ![gh-failed-rows](/assets/images/gh-failed-rows.png){:width="700px"}